Middleton-Lab/quant_methods_2/Data_visualization/Notes.md

 - Experience working inside and outside aes()
 - changing axis limits - when you get warning about dropping points

+- didnt make it - add later: gradient with challenging scale (pvals), coloring just a few pts

 ### Week 3

 - size plots in a quarto file